aws-samples/aws-dev-fabric-for-sql-server/README.md

 - Deploy ...

 You can use the AWS Web console to deploy!
 Upload the **packaged-control-plane.yaml** file.
-Alternatively, you can deploy via CLI as well.
+Alternatively, you can deploy via CLI as well:
 ```
 aws --region=$the_region cloudformation create-stack \
        --template-body file://packaged-control-plane.yaml \